 - S visa holders who enter the U.S. as a witness or informant

 - Anyone traveling through the U.S. to a different country

 Furthermore, anyone who may be deported cannot file for adjustment of status.
 For example, anyone involved in a terrorist group is ineligible.

 Documents Required Before Filing to Adjust of Status

-The photos must be 2 by 2 inches.
-Those photos must be in color with a frontal view of your full face.
-You cannot be wearing anything on your head unless it’s required for religious reasons.
-Using a pencil or felt pen you must add your A-Number on the back of the photo.
+The photos must be 2×2 inches.
+Those photos must be in color with a frontal view of your entire face.
+You cannot be wearing anything on your head unless required for religious reasons.
+Using a pencil or felt pen, you must add your A-Number on the back of the photo.

-If your birth certificate is not available or does not exist, you must prove that fact to the USCIS.
+If your birth certificate is not available or does not exist, you must prove that fact to USCIS.
 You will also be required to provide other evidence of birth.
 The U.S. Department of State has a list of countries and what types of documents they offer.

-- Passport page with admission or parole stamp issued by an immigration officer.
+- Passport page with admission or parole stamp issued by an immigration officer

 - Passport page with nonimmigrant visa